AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 ## 2.1 Instances of Classes

 - [ ] Explain the relationship between a class and an object
+	- [ ] I will be able to create a poster demonstrating classes and objects

 As stated earlier, a *class* is a blueprint of an object.
 So we can also say that an *object* is an instance of a class.
 What we define as a class determines what objects that will be associated with the class and how things will operate within it.
 For example, we can define `human` as a class.
 We can assign attributes to that class like a nose, ears, eyes, hands, feet, etc.  **NOTE:** Attribute and state are interchangable terms.